From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Note that Employer contributions above £2,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay no Employer NICs for the first nine months of the tax year, £190.10 in the tenth month, and £219.01 for the eleventh and twelfth month to total £628.12.

 Also note the Employment Allowance is a £2,000 allowance per business, not per employee.
-You can find a calculator to work out your company’s contributions here.

 For eligible businesses, the Employment Allowance will be automatically subtracted from Employer NICs by their payroll software.
 For Crunch clients with payroll, this will happen automatically too.